charles-ff/lock_free_splay_tree/README.md

 We will also most likely be doing most of our coding/implementation on the GHC machines as they already provide a C++ compiler as well as any other libraries we may need

 ## Goals and Deliverables
+For our goals, we plan on achieving bug-free and high-performance implementations for sequential, lock, and lock-free.
+While not expecting perfect speedup, we hope to have a speedup of lock-free > lock > sequential.

+To benchmark these implementations, we will also be building large demo traces where the correctness will be evaluated via the final state of the tree.
+Our demo programs will be programmed such that no matter the computation order, the final state of the tree should be identical.
+In addition, we will have different demo programs to mimic different types of access patterns.

+If these goals happen to be met faster than we expected, we could spend more time on gaining further optimizations; however, if we deem that to not be possible, we could also try making programs that could take advantage of the lock-free splay tree.
+We would do this just as a showcase of the algorithm and the structure, and possibly use the three different implementations on this program to show even further the performance differences.
+If we choose not to do this in the event we have more time, we could also use the knowledge that we gained while implementing the lock-free splay tree to try implementing another lock-free tree structure.

+If the converse were to happen and we end up behind schedule, we most likely would start chasing the completion and correctness of the algorithm instead of speed.
+We would at worst still want to implement the lock-free splay tree and not worry about the speed.
+If things are moving even slower than that, we would want to finish the fine-grained lock implementation splay tree.
+For this, we hope that if we are this behind schedule, we can still at least try to optimize the fine-grained lock implementation as much as possible.

+For a demo program, we can run our algorithm and show its modifications and rotations .
+The demo would have very simple constraints, such as only 2-4 threads and a short data stream.
+For each access, we can display the most recent rotation, the tree’s change in structure, and which thread was responsible.
+We also plan on showing the speedup graphs from the different implementations.

 ## Platform Choice